davidkorea/MEACHINE_LEARNING/4_Douban_Movie_NLP_Kaggle/README.md

-# Issue 4 - Pandas sample(n=None, frac=None, random_state=None)
+# Issue 4 - Pandas sample

+**```sample(n=None, frac=None, random_state=None)```**
           - n : int, optional, Number of items from axis to return.
 Cannot be used with frac.
 Default = 1 if frac = None.
           - frac : float, optional, Fraction of axis items to return.
 Cannot be used with n.
-- random_state : int, You can use random state for reproducibility:
+          - random_state : int, You can use random state for reproducibility.

 ```
 >>> s = pd.Series(np.random.randn(50))